-We usually consider baking soda as an essential ingredient to add to our cakes and bakes.
+Baking soda is usually considered an essential ingredient to add to our delicious cakes and bakes.
 But, did you know about its miraculous cleaning and deodorizing powers?
 Sodium bicarbonate, aka baking soda, has a mild alkaline pH making it a perfect cleaning agent that works quickly to break down dirt and grease easily when mixed with water.

-Unlike many conventional products and sprays, baking soda is completely natural, non-toxic and odor-free, which is much more eco-friendly.
-Plus, it will save you a fortune on buying expensive products for every cleaning task imaginable.
+Unlike many shop-bought products and sprays, baking soda is completely natural, non-toxic and odor-free, which is much more eco-friendly.
+This is always ideal if you have children in the home.
+What's more, it will save you a fortune on buying expensive products for every cleaning task imaginable.

 - These are the 10 dirtiest things in your kitchen and how to clean them